 I read this a account of one ladies experience, she said that for the first 3 months when her teeth were ‘naked’ they felt abit more sensitive.
 I however have not had this issue.
 But I just wanted to put it out there.
 She said that it went away and she has not had any issues ever again.
 She also went on to say that around the 6 month mark she was shocked at how white her teeth were – and that it looked as if she had white veneers put on.

 I have recently tried another bar of soap out of curiosity.
-I am working to convince Ole that he too can use a bar of soap so I was wanting to find one that had the least taste.
+I am working to convince Ole that he too can use a bar of soap so I was wanting to find one that had the least taste (Update: Ole has now been using soap with me since 2012).
 I tried a bar of Dr. Bronners mint, I was hoping that it might have or leave that minty taste.
 I found that it tasted to soap and that the mint essential oil in it somewhat stung my mouth.
 I would suggest going to your local store and hunting a pure oil soap with no essential oils.
-It might take some stores actually.
+It might take a few stores actually.
 Read the labels, ask questions.
 Make sure to avoid glycerin in the soap, and I will also suggest to avoid essential oils.
 My soap is 100% olive oil that has been saponified.
+(Or check out where to buy Natural Toothpaste Alternatives online in my new article)

 So as promised to some of you, I am posting photos of my teeth from before and current.
 I will post an update in 3-4 months with more results, as I am sure I will see more changes.
 I would like to point out that my goal is not for white teeth, I do not want Hollywood teeth – I want healthy teeth!